Stall.

 Dance / Choreography & Performance:

-Choreography is built in a circular structure requiring extreme stamina since the choreography is built on a continuous running base.
-Stall., danced in America by Francis Babb, Dale Crittenberger, Wendell Lockhart, Heather Tuck, and Maida Withers, is strong with formal structure in the choreography.
+Choreography, by Maida Withers with the Dance Construction Company, is built on a circular structure requiring extreme stamina since the choreography is built on a continuous running base with formal structure in the choreography.
+Danced, in America, by Francis Babb, Dale Crittenberger, Wendell Lockhart, Heather Tuck, and Maida Withers; Light Design by William DeMull; and Costume Design by Beth Burkhardt.

 Elvi Moore, Eric Withers, Maida Withers, Marc Withers, Doug Wheeler